e24033150/multi-flow_RTSPstreaming/README.md

 [Support]
 ---
-* single/multiple flows (decided by the client)
+* Single/multiple flows (decided by the client)
-* video formats : mkv, mp4, webm, ... (depends on OpenCV)
+* Video formats : mkv, mp4, webm, ... (depends on OpenCV)
-* video with 720p/25fps (as far as it goes)
+* Video with 720p/25fps (as far as it goes)
 * RTSP options : SETUP/PLAY/PAUSE/TEARDOWN
-* multiple clients
+* Multiple clients

 [Package Installation]
 ---